archetype-themes/plugin-theme-component/docs/Themes.md

 ### Install your collection

-The **"install"** command run a fresh build of your collection and installs it within your Theme.
+The **"install"** command runs a fresh build of your collection and installs it within your Theme.

 ```shell
 # If you want to use plugin-theme-component manually, you should use "npx"